Home

 2.3 REFLEXIVE PRONOUN

 Reflexive pronouns are used to emphasize the role of the doer in the execution of an action.
-They are formed by suffixing ‘self or selves’ with the pronouns.
+They are formed by adding ‘self' or 'selves’ to possessive pronouns.
+A reflexive pronoun always stands at object position.
+Furthermore, the subject and the object (reflexive pronoun) always refer to same thing or person.

 A pronoun which demonstrates a noun already existing in the same sentence.
 They are used to avoid the repetition of same noun in the same sentence.